dainyl/fabric-client-wrapper/DOCUMENTATION.md

 -   `joinChannelRequest` **JoinChannelRequest** The options for joining the channel on the network
     -   `joinChannelRequest.targets` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;([Peer](#peer) \| [FcwPeer](#fcwpeer) \| [EventHubPeer](#eventhubpeer))>?** An array of Peer objects or Peer names that will be asked to join this channel.
     -   `joinChannelRequest.genesisBlock` **[Block](#block)?** The genesis block for the channel
+    -   `joinChannelRequest.txId` **TransactionID?** TransactionID object with the transaction id and nonce.
+One will be generated automatically if not supplied
 -   `opts` **any** Additional options
     -   `opts.timeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** The maximum number of ms to wait for the channel to be joined (optional, default `60000`)
     -   `opts.waitOpts`  Options for waiting